Britney Spears Admitted Into Mental Health Facility As Her Father’s Health Declines

 As a source shared with TMZ, Spears has been “distraught” over her father Jamie’s health, and that his illness — which stemmed from a ruptured colon back in November — is becoming more complicated.
 Last week, Spears checked herself into the facility and will stay under the care of the unit for 30 days.

-Back in January, Spears announced that her father had fallen ill and that had undergone surgery to repair his colon.
+Back in January, Spears announced that her father had fallen ill and had undergone surgery to repair his colon.
 Since that time, Jamie has had a second surgery, though he has not recovered as well as the family would have hoped this time around.
-While revealing her father’s illness, Spears also announced that she would be putting her Las Vegas Residency on an indefinite hiatus to care for her ailing father.
+While revealing her father’s illness, Spears also announced that she would be putting her Las Vegas residency on an indefinite hiatus to care for her ailing father.

-As Rolling Stone reported, Spears took to social media to announce her plans to put the “Domination” show in Vegas on hold until further notice and thanked her fans for their support during the difficult time.
+As Rolling Stone reported, Spears took to social media to announce her plans to put the Domination show in Vegas on hold until further notice and thanked her fans for their support during the difficult time.
 She said that although she had been looking forward to performing for her fans, and had worked hard on the production, she needed to step back in order to support her father and family.

 “I am dedicating my focus and energy to care for my family.
 We have a very special relationship and I want to be with my family at this time just like they have always been there for me,” she added.